by Rebecca Holland

 Spend a day or two visiting the main tourist sites.
 Start at the Galata Tower and walk over Galatsky Bridge to Sultanahmet.
 Wander through the spice market, which is always packed.
 Be prepared for a lot of crowds here and in the Grand Bazaar, which is huge.
 You’ll find plenty of souvenirs, but also might get overwhelmed.
 In Sultanahmet you can visit the Blue Mosque and Hagia Sophia, which are even more mesmerizing in person than in the hundreds of photos you’ve probably seen.

 Make sure to visit the Topkapi Palace and Basilica Cistern too.
-Depending on your timing, you might want to move west to Süleymaniye Mosque, which feels like a peaceful retreat atop the city and offers great views.
+Depending on your timing, you might want to move west to Süleymaniye Mosque, which feels like a peaceful retreat atop the city.

 Even farther, the Chora Church is small but decorated with some of the oldest Byzantine frescoes in the world.
 It’s also in a charming neighborhood fairly devoid of tourists and with some very pretty pink houses.